mbta/on_prem_deploy/linux/README.md

 ## Virtualbox

-So far, this only works on an Intel Mac.
-It would probably work on an Intel Linux machine as well.
+~~So far, this only works on an Intel Mac.
+It would probably work on an Intel Linux machine as well.~~

+Update: VirtualBox in combination with Vagrant currently (September 2024) having issues starting on MBTA-issued Mac hardware.
+It is suggested to utilize QEMU.

 ``` shell
 $ brew install virtualbox